-For the developmental observation project, late submission should be done via email to your designated GTA.
+For the developmental observation project, late submission should be done via email to me directly.
 Late submission within 24 hours of the original due date leads to 80% of the earned assignment grade.
 Work submitted between 24 and 48 hours of the original due date leads to 60% of the earned assignment grade.
 Late submission and make-up requests after 48 hours of the original due date would NOT be accepted.

-Extra Credits: Extra credits may be available occasionally as needed such as the extra-credit self-introduction discussion posts and syllabus quiz.
+Extra Credits: Extra credits may be available occasionally as needed such as the extra-credit self-introduction discussion posts.
 These opportunities are offered to the whole class to facilitate learning with a fixed deadline and no make-up opportunities at all.
 Seize the opportunity when it occurs!
-(C)
+(2)

-Grading Scale (368 points total)
+Grading Scale (380 points total)